sky4git/serverless-java-example/README.md

 # Welcome to your CDK Java project!

-This is a blank project for CDK development with Java.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 It is a [Maven](https://maven.apache.org/) based project, so you can open this project with any Maven compatible Java IDE to build and run tests.